bloominstituteoftechnology/node-testing2-project/README.md

-# Server Testing Module Project

-## Instructions

-### Task 1: Set Up The Project With Git

-Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push -u origin `<firstName-lastName>`.

 ### Task 2: Minimum Viable Product

 For this project you will use `Test Driven Development` to create a RESTful API using `Node.js` and `Express` that publishes a set of endpoints to manage a _resource_ of your choosing.
 Data can be stored in memory, adding a **test database is optional**.